cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

     epoch
       a defined group of slots that constitute a period of time.

-    ERC-20 token
-      a fungible token standard on the Ethereum platform, which is deployed using smart contract functionality.

-    ERC-721 token
-      a non-fungible token standard on the Ethereum platform, which is deployed using smart contract functionality.

     faucet
       a web-based service that provides free tokens to users of a testnet.